Yuen Yuet Leng: Police career

 In early 1972, three North Kalimantan Communist Party military commanders were successfully eliminated on a battlefield which took place at the Malaysia-Indonesia border (Sarawak-Kalimantan boundary).
 He returned to Kuala Lumpur at the same time but in late 1972, Yuen was reassigned to Sibu, Sarawak as the Head of the Special Branch of the Sibu Police District Headquarters, Sarawak Police Contingent and the Head of Combined Intelligence with the task of eliminating the communist guerrilla threat.
 This was achieved with the formation of the Rajang Security Command (RASCOM).
 With that, as many as 500 former terrorists were released back into civilian society.

 He then returned to Bukit Aman in January 1975 as Deputy Director of Bukit Aman Special Branch.
 After that, he embarked on a tactical strategic plan and war against terrorists with a specialization in combating underground communist organizations.
 That same year in the month of November, he was promoted and simultaneously appointed as Perak Police Chief replacing his fellow colleague, the late DCP Dato' Khoo Chong Kong (later awarded the title of Tan Sri posthumously) who was assassinated by communist gunmen whilst serving in office.

+Later in January 1977, he was then transferred to Kuala Lumpur and served as its police chief for two years until January 1979, in which he was then transferred once again to Pahang in the same position and served until January 1981, in which he would be again transferred to Kelantan and served for two months from January to March 1981, prior to being posted once again to Sarawak later in April of that year.

-After that in April 1981, he was appointed as Sarawak Police Commissioner and retired between November to December 1983, in which he retired optionally at the age of 56 after a long service of more than 30 years.
+After that in April 1981, he was appointed as Sarawak Police Commissioner and retired between November and December 1983, in which he retired optionally at the age of 56 after a long service of more than 30 years.

 Death

-On 1 October 2015, Yuen passed away at the age of 88 due to old age and heart failure in his sleep.
+On 1 October 2015, Yuen died at the age of 88 due to old age and heart failure in his sleep.